 Weightlifting is a type of exercise performed by repeatedly lifting heavy objects, such as barbells, to strengthen your muscles.
 Weightlifting can also be called strength training, weight training, or resistance training.

-Weightlifting uses resistance (dumbbells, resistance bands, kettlebells, weight machines, etc.) to contract the muscles to build strength and size of skeletal muscles as well as increase their anaerobic endurance.
+Weightlifting uses resistance (dumbbells, resistance bands, kettlebells, weight machines, etc.) to contract the muscles to build the strength and size of skeletal muscles as well as increase their anaerobic endurance.
 Anaerobic exercise breaks down glucose in the body without using oxygen.